Create an Agent cluster

 pointing to destination where the API Server can be reached.

-This can be as simple as a A record pointing to one of the nodes in the management cluster (i.e. the cluster running the HCP).
+This can be as simple as an A record pointing to one of the nodes in the management cluster (i.e. the cluster running the HCP).
 It can also point to a load balancer deployed to redirect incoming traffic to the ingress pods.

 Create a Hosted Cluster